 A few simple strategies include:

-- Drinking small amounts of milk at meals to give your body more time to digest
+- Drinking small amounts of milk at meals to give your body more time to digest the lactose

 - Eating yogurt with live and active cultures